Critical Brownian multiplicative chaos: Preliminaries

 \begin{lemmaa} For each $x, t >0$ and $d \geq 0$, the measures $\Pb_x$ and $\Pb^d_x$, considered as measures on paths $\{X_s, s \leq t\}$, restricted to the event $\{ \forall s \leq t, X_s >0\}$ are mutually absolutely continuous with Radon-Nikodym derivative

 where $a = (d-1)/2$. \end{lemmaa}

 We now state a consequence of Lemma \ref{lem:bessel_RN_derivative} and Girsanov's theorem that will allow us to transfer computations on zero-dimensional Bessel process over to 1D Brownian motion and 3D Bessel process.
+Let us mention that since 0 is absorbing for the zero-dimensional Bessel process $X$, we will very often write $\indic{X_t >0}$ instead of $\indic{\forall s \leq t, X_s >0}$ for this specific process.

 \begin{lemma} Let $\gamma \in (0,2]$, $t>0$, $r>0$ and let $f: \Cc([0,t],[0,\infty)) \to [0,\infty)$ be a nonnegative measurable function.
 Then

 In particular,

 Moreover,